thegauravmahawar/algorithms/src/arrays/README.md

 ## Arrays

 > An Array is a collection of items.
-The items could be integers, strings, DVDs, games, books—anything really.
+The items could be integers, strings, DVDs, games, books-anything really.
 > The items are stored in neighboring (contiguous) memory locations.
 Because they're stored together, checking through
 > the entire collection of items is straightforward.